 Now imagine that you stand on a railroad track.
 You will notice that the tracks diverge to one point on the horizon line.
 This is called a vanishing point (VP).
 VP’s are where sets of parallel lines appear to vanish on the horizon line.
-Multiple VP’s in one signle drawing are possible.
-That will brings us to the different kinds of perspective.
+Multiple VP’s in one single drawing are possible.
+That will brings us to different kinds of perspectives.

 Sorts of Perspective

 When constructing objects in perspective, I like to keep three axes in mind.
 If we look at this box from a 2d top view we’ll see three visible sides with three sets of parallel lines.
 The width (x), height (y) and length / depth (z) lines.

 Here we have a box with two sides visible and one set of receding parallel lines (z).
 How can we find the vanishing point and the line of the eye-level?

 We can easily find them by extending the lines representing the edges of the box.
 The vanishing point is where they meet.
 A horizontal line drawn through this point gives us the line of the horizon or eye-level.

 Notice that in this one point perspective drawing the width lines (x) are parallel to the horizon line and the height lines (y) perpendicular to it.

 Two point perspective

 Now let’s rotate the box so that we can the side of the box.
 We have two receding parallel lines (x and z).
 Let’s extend the lines representing the edges of the box.
 We find two vanishing points.
 If we connect those points and draw through, we find the line of the horizon or eye-level.
 Notice that in a two-point perspective the height lines (y) are perpendicular to the horizon line.